Preemptive war: Invasion of Iraq (2003)

-in October 2002, authorizing the US president to use military force against Saddam's regime.
+in October 2002, authorizing the American president to use military force against Saddam's government.
 However, The Iraq Intelligence Commission confirmed in its 2005 report that no nuclear weapons or biological weapons capability existed.
-Many critics have questioned the true intention of the administration for invading Iraq, based on possibility of retaliation on the terrorist attacks on September 11, 2001.
+Many critics have questioned the true intention of the administration for invading Iraq, based on possibility of retaliation in the September 11 attacks.

 Arguments for preemptive war during Bush administration

 Sofaer's four elements

 The scholar Abraham David Sofaer identified four key elements for justification of preemption: